Python-BI-2023/HW4_Functions2/README.md

 ### Limitations and troubleshooting
 **Protein_tools** has several limitations that can raise the errors in the work of the program.
 Here are some of them:
 1. **Protein_Tools** works only with protein sequences that contains letters of Latin alphabet (the case is not important); also every aminoacid should be coded by one letter.
-If there are other symbols in the sequence, the tool raise `ValueError` "One of these sequences is not protein sequence or does not match the rools of input.
-Please select another sequence.".
+If there are other symbols in the sequence, the tool raise `ValueError` *"One of these sequences is not protein sequence or does not match the rools of input.
+Please select another sequence."*.
 In this case you should check if there are punctuation marks, spaces or some other symbols in your sequence.
 2. Be careful to work only with the sequences that contain aminoacids that coded with one letter.
 If your sequense is "SerMetAlaGly", **Protein_tools** reads it as "SERMETALAGLY".
 3. The list of available functions is available in section "Options".
-If you see ValueError "This procedure is not available.
-Please choose another procedure.", probably your spelling of the name of function is incorrect.
+If you see `ValueError` *"This procedure is not available.
+Please choose another procedure."*, probably your spelling of the name of function is incorrect.
 Please check the name of chosen prosedure and make sure that it is available in the **Protein_Tools**.

 ### Contribution and contacts
 - Shtompel Anastasia (Telegram: @Aenye) — teamlead, developer (options 'count_protein_mass', 'count_aliphatic_index', 'count_trypsin_sites')